openhab/openhab-addons/bundles/org.openhab.binding.tplinksmarthome/README.md

 The thing can be configured by `ipAddress` or by `deviceId`.
 If the one of them is used the other is automatically set by the binding.
 When manually configured it is preferred to set the `deviceId` because if the ip address of the device would change this will be automatically updated.
+The `deviceId` is the unique identifier each TP-Link device has.
+The `deviceId` can be seen when using discovery in openHAB.
+Discovery will set the `deviceId` automatically.

 Using a configuration with `deviceId` depends on the discovery service of the binding.
 The binding supports background discovery and this will update the ip address in case it changes within a minute.
 With background discovery disabled the ip address, which is needed to communicate with the device, needs to be set by starting a manual discovery.